 3. Interpretation of a home made will and codicil

-A beneficiary sought directions from the Court for the proper interpretation of a home made will and codicil..
+A beneficiary sought directions from the Court for the proper interpretation of a home made will and a codicil.
+A codicil is a short additional document to make some alteration to the will at a later point in time.
 The Court commented that the will and codicil was “a particularly egregious example of the folly of home made wills.”3

 Problems making interpretation difficult as to what the deceased intended included: